-Out of all the medical malpractice lawsuits that are issued every year, 1 out of 7 of them are related to dental care.
+Out of all the medical malpractice lawsuits that are issued every year, 1 out of 7 of them is related to dental care.

 As a dental care provider, it’s important for you to understand which mistakes or cases can end up costing you a lot in the long run.
 The better you understand what can cause a dental malpractice lawsuit, the easier you can avoid one.